 – trans fats, like margarine, are vegetable oils that have been damaged chemically to make them thicker.

-– seed oils like sunflower or canola oil are quickly damaged when heated and used to deep-fry foods.
+– seed oils like sunflower or canola oil are quickly damaged when heated and used in deep-fry foods.

 What is so special about these oils is that they have already been damaged and inflamed either with chemicals or in the frying pan, so that both arrive in the body as pre-oxidized fats.
 Once we have inflamed arteries, these fats are one of our best tools to block that artery.

-- Lastly, an often-forgotten way of increasing our bad cholesterol in the blood, is to damage the very organ that makes our blood cholesterol – the liver.
+- Lastly, an often-forgotten way of increasing our bad cholesterol in the blood is to damage the very organ that makes our blood cholesterol – the liver.
 What we need is a fatty liver and apart from drinking excessive alcohol, consuming regular amounts of sugar and starchy foods is a great way to achieve this.
-Once we have a fatty liver it will not only make bad cholesterol, but will also contribute to inflaming the arteries.
+Once we have a fatty liver, it will not only cause bad cholesterol, but will also contribute to inflaming the arteries.